 Breakfast style air fryer potatoes

-First, the potatoes get a turn in the air fryer to get partially done since they are on the hardy side of the veg world.
+First, air fry the potatoes by themselves.
+You want them to get partially done since they are on the hardy side of the veg world.

-Then chopped onions and bell peppers are added.
+Then chopped onions and bell peppers are added to the basket.

 The potatoes, onions, and bell peppers cook for a while, until everything is nice and toasty.